hdmquan/hdmquan/README.md

 <hr>

 <h3 align="left">About Me</h3>
 <p align="left">I'm a <strong>Machine Learning Engineer</strong> based in Melbourne with a passion for automation and solving problems using cutting-edge machine learning techniques.
-My focus areas are <strong>Geospatial</strong>, <strong>Environmental</strong>, and <strong>Temporal Data</strong>, but I thrive on exploring a wide range of ML applications.</p>
+My focus areas are <strong>Geospatial</strong>, <strong>Environmental</strong>, and <strong>Temporal Data</strong>, but I love exploring other field as well, notably Meteorology and Battery :D</p>

 <p align="left">I’m always on the lookout for new challenges and opportunities to grow in the tech industry.</p>